 Causes of Knee Pain

-- Less common causes– infection, tumors, or nerve problems
+- Less common causes: infection, tumors, or nerve problems

 Treating Knee Pain

-Treatment of knee pain is very specific to the diagnosis and severity of your symptoms.
+Knee-pain treatment depends on the diagnosis and severity of your symptoms.

 Physical therapy focuses on getting your muscles and joints to work together properly to move your leg.
 Even if you’re strong and active, muscle imbalances may cause knee pain.